CHIHCHIEH-LAI/Portfolio/README.md

 In finance, alpha is a measure of an investment's performance relative to a benchmark index.
 It represents the excess return of an investment relative to the return of a benchmark index.
 As a WorldQuant Research Consultant, I leverage WorldQuant simluation platform to build alphas.
 By leveraging WorldQuant simulation platform APIs, I develop automated alpha research process including alpha signal discovery, optimization and backtesting.

-Key Skills: Alpha Research, Python, API Calling
+Key Skills: Alpha Research, Python, API Calling, Optimization

 ## Distributed Systems
 ### Gossip-Style Heartbeating Membership Protocol